bor0/gidti/manuscript/chapter4.md

 [^ch4n7]: Partial (non-terminating) functions are what makes Idris Turing complete.

-[^ch4n8]: In contrast, the default behaviour in Haskell is lazy evaluation.

-[^ch4n9]: They are equivalent to Haskell's `class` keyword.
+[^ch4n8]: They are equivalent to Haskell's `class` keyword.
 Interfaces in Idris are very similar to OOP's interfaces.